agnesvun/hl-md-handler/README.md

 - Uses `Tokio` and `Tonic` for async runtime and gRPC implementation
 - Uses `tokio::sync::mpsc` as the queue between producer (Feed) and consumer (Engine)
 - Uses `tracing-appender` for non-blocking logging
-- Connects to Quicknode's Hyperliquid API, requiring gRPC endpoint and auth token (I can provide a temporary set for demo purpose)
+- Connects to Quicknode's Hyperliquid API, requiring gRPC endpoint and auth token (a temporary set can be provided)
 - Book levels are processed in fixed-size, sorted arrays.
 Uses linear search for level searching favoring top levels, and `copy_within()` for updating levels in place
 - [Faster parsing](#benchmarks) from decimal string to `u64`